edelstone/tints-and-shades/packages/tints-and-shades/README.md

 - `steps` must be an array of finite numbers.
 - Invalid `steps` input throws a `TypeError`.

-## Learn More
+## Learn more

-- Calculation method and rationale: [Tint & Shade Generator docs](https://maketintsandshades.com/about/#calculation-method)
+- Calculation method and rationale available on the [Tint & Shade Generator docs](https://maketintsandshades.com/about/#calculation-method).

 ## Development